PoorLazyCoder/Wordle-Helper-Kotlin-JS/README.md

 # Wordle-Helper-Kotlin-JS
 Help Solve Wordle problem

+# How to run
+Open wordle-solver.html in a brsower, no server or installation needed.

 ##

 Example : Yellow letters are OS, Green letters are OSE, Grey letter are WRDCL, Then you filter out one word only